’s-Hertogenbosch pollen forecast - today, tomorrow and the week ahead

 Is pollen high in ’s-Hertogenbosch right now?

-On 25 June 2026, overall pollen levels in ’s-Hertogenbosch are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in ’s-Hertogenbosch are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in ’s-Hertogenbosch tomorrow?

-On 26 June 2026, pollen conditions in ’s-Hertogenbosch will be similar to today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in ’s-Hertogenbosch will be similar to today, with grass at low levels

 Is pollen expected to decrease in ’s-Hertogenbosch this week?